Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 Well, what he was pointing out to me was there is a branch office of the Democrat National Committee.

-And then over there is that building, and over there's, and every one of those buildings' job is to spend money.
+And over there, and every one of those buildings' job is to spend money.

 Every building's job is to spend money.